HealthITAU/TED/README.md

 - Substitute system values in the text with special tokens
 - DPi Aware
 - Customizable with a variety of commandline switches
-- Designed for mass deployment with an RMM
+- Designed for deployment via an RMM

 ## Requirements